archezinternational/hugo/content/shop/supersupportercoupon.md

 Thank you for your support!

-**This coupon allows you to: Be reposted on our @archezinternational stories and stay there during a 24h period each monday during 4 consecutive weeks both on instagram and facebook stories (for a total of 4 reposts)**
+**This coupon allows you to: Be reposted on our @archezinternational stories and stay there during a 24h period each saturday during 4 consecutive weeks both on instagram and facebook stories (for a total of 4 reposts)**

-· Every monday we will have a special section in our stories for you
+· Every saturday we will have a special section in our stories for you

 · After making the purchase you will receive an email with the instructions